ElvannAbendroth/in-a-noteshell/src/content/docs/four-part-harmony/learn/tonality.md

   order: 100
 ---

-import { Card, CardGrid } from '@astrojs/starlight/components'

-Tonality is a **musical language** based on hierarchy and interested in the **functions** of each note of the scale, and centered around the tonic.
+Tonality is a **musical language** based on hierarchy and interested in the **functions** of each note of the scale, and centred around the tonic.
 There are 2 tonal scales: Major and minor.

 While tonality refers to the relationship between pitches, "key" refers to the first pitch of the scale a piece is played in.

 Just like English, tonality is a language.
-Scales correspond to letters of the alphabeth and simply using letters in any given order isn't sufficient to call it "English".
+Scales correspond to letters of the alphabet and simply using letters in any given order isn't sufficient to call it "English".
 Tonality works the same way.

-The goal of this chapter will be to provide a better understanding of the underlying patterns and structures of tonal music.

 ## Key Takeaways